 1 Alternative performance measures (APMs) are measures Xior Student Housing NV uses to measure and monitor its operational performance.
 The European Securities and Markets Authority (ESMA) issued guidelines for the use and explanation of alternative performance measures, which came into effect on 3 July 2016.
-Chapter 10.8 of this Annual Financial Report includes the list of what Xior regards as APMs.
-The APMs are marked with and accompanied by a definition, objective and reconciliation, as required under the ESMA guidelines.
-2
+Chapter 10.8 of this Annual Financial

-Please see Chapter 10.9.7 of this Annual Financial Report for further explanation of what this deferred tax includes..
+Please see Chapter 10.9.7 of this Annual Financial Report for further explanation of what this deferred tax includes.

 Calculated as the estimated annual rent divided by the Fair Value, excluding development projects.
-For the properties in Iberia, this is calculated as the estimated annual EBITDA divided by the Fair Value, also excluding development projects.
-The Fair Value of the investment property is the investment value as determined by an independent property expert less the transaction fees (see BE-REIT Association press release 3 4 dated 10 November 2016).
+For the properties in Iberia, this is calculated as the estimated annual rent divided by the Fair Value, also excluding development projects.

+The Fair Value of the investment property is the investment value as determined by an independent property expert less the transaction fees (see BE-REIT Association press release dated 10 November 2016).
 The fair value corresponds to the book value under IFRS.

-5 Calculated in accordance with the Royal Decree of 13 July 2014 pursuant to the Act of 12 May 2014 on Regulated Real Estate Companies.
+Calculated in accordance with the Royal Decree of 13 July 2014 pursuant to the Act of 12 May 2014 on Regulated Real Estate Companies.

-6 Based on the dividend entitlement of the shares.
+Based on the dividend entitlement of the shares.

-7 Calculated on the basis of the weighted average number of shares.
+Calculated on the basis of the weighted average number of shares.

-8 Calculated on the basis of the weighted average number of shares.
+Calculated on the basis of the weighted average number of shares.
 Based on the number of shares.

-- 10 The dividend payout ratio is calculated based on the consolidated result.
-The actual dividend distribution is based on the statutory earnings of Xior Student Housing NV. - 11 Subject to approval by the Annual General Meeting.
+10 The dividend payout ratio is calculated based on the consolidated result.
+The actual dividend distribution is based on the statutory earnings of Xior Student Housing NV.

+Subject to approval by the Annual General Meeting.

-COMMERCIAL ACTIVITIES AND STRATEGY
+4 COMMERCIAL ACTIVITIES AND STRATEGY